Zapper: One Wicked Cricket

 Zapper: One Wicked Cricket! is a platform game for the Xbox, GameCube, PlayStation 2, Game Boy Advance, and Microsoft Windows.
-It was developed by Blitz Games and published by Infogrames Interactive.
+For most platforms, it was developed by Blitz Games and published by Infogrames Interactive; Atomic Planet Entertainment developed the Game Boy Advance version.
 Zapper was released in North America in 2002 and 2003 in Europe.
 On November 17, 2008, Zapper became available on Xbox Live as part of the Xbox Originals range.
+On February 15, 2024, Zapper was re-released for Microsoft Windows on GOG.com and Steam platforms.

 Plot

-During a squabble over television, Zapper tries to use his brother Zipper (a grub) as a substitute TV antenna.
+During a squabble over television, the cricket Zapper tries to use his younger brother Zipper (a nymph) as a substitute TV antenna.
 Zipper is snatched away by an infamous thieving magpie, Maggie, who leaves an egg at the scene of the crime.
 Unfortunately, much to his dismay, Zapper sets off and determines to rescue his brother and turn Maggie into a jailbird.

 At the end of the game, Zapper gets Zipper back after defeating Maggie, and finally sets him up as a substitute TV antenna, just in time to watch TV by himself.